-The under-construction 2GW Wind Catcher wind farm in Oklahoma is set to be the biggest wind farm in the US and the second biggest in the world.
-It is being developed by Invenergy in association with General Electric, as part of the $4.5bn renewable project Wind Catcher Energy Connection, which also includes the construction of a dedicated generation tie-line.
+The 2GW Wind Catcher wind farm in Oklahoma is set to be the biggest wind farm in the US and the second biggest in the world when it is completed.
+It is being developed by Invenergy in association with General Electric (GE), as part of the $4.5bn renewable project Wind Catcher Energy Connection, which also includes the construction of a dedicated generation tie-line.

-Construction of the Wind Catcher project began in 2016, while operations are expected to be started by mid-2020.
-The electricity generated by the wind farm is expected to be sufficient to supply for more than 1.1 million customers in south-central US.
+Construction of the Wind Catcher project began in 2016, while operations were expected to be started by mid-2020.
+The electricity generated by the wind farm is expected to be sufficient to supply more than 1.1 million customers in the south and central US.

-American Electric Power (AEP) subsidiaries Public Service Co. of Oklahoma (PSO) and Southwestern Electric Power Co.
-(SWEPCO) will acquire the facility from Invenergy upon completion of the construction, while Invenergy will operate the facility for the first five years.
+Two American Electric Power (AEP) subsidiaries, Public Service of Oklahoma (PSO) and Southwestern Electric Power (SWEPCO), will acquire the facility from Invenergy upon completion of the construction, although Invenergy will operate the facility for the first five years.

-SWEPCO will own 70% of the project and will receive 1,400MW from the project, while PSO will own the remaining stake and is entitled for 600MW.
+SWEPCO will own 70% of the project and receive 1,400MW from the project, while PSO will own the remaining stake and is entitled to 600MW.

-The wind farm will extend over approximately 300,000 acres in Cimarron & Texas Counties, Oklahoma, leaving 98-99% of land in the site for agricultural use.
+The wind farm will extend over approximately 300,000 acres in Cimarron and Texas Counties, Oklahoma, leaving 98% to 99% of the site for agricultural use.
 It will be equipped with 800 GE 2.5MW turbines, which are designed to operate for IEC class II and class III.

 The 2.5MW wind turbines have a rotor diameter of 100m and blades measuring 48.7m-long each.
 The turbines are available in 50Hz and 60Hz frequency modules.

-The turbines are equipped with advanced WindSCADA control system for better supervision and control.
-GE offers the turbines with optional features such as enhanced reactive power, voltage ride thru, and power factor control, which help in efficient transmission of power to the grid.
+The turbines are equipped with an advanced WindSCADA control system for better supervision and control.
+GE offers the turbines with optional features, such as enhanced reactive power, voltage ride thru and power factor control, which help in the efficient transmission of power to the grid.

-The machine heads and hubs of the turbines are planned to be manufactured in the US, while the additional components will be manufactured in Louisiana, Arkansas, Texas and Oklahoma.
+The machine heads and hubs of the turbines are planned to be manufactured in the US, along with the additional components, which will be manufactured in Louisiana, Arkansas, Texas and Oklahoma.

 Apart from supplying turbines for the Wind Catcher facility, GE Renewable Energy will also provide its Digital Wind Farm solutions technology as part of its expanded service agreements.